By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 When the squash is finished baking, remove from oven, transfer to a large plate and scrape a fork along the inside to loosen strands of squash into “spaghetti.”
-When done, top with some of the meat and veggie (or vegan veggie) mix, then drizzle with Garlic Olive Oil or Lemon Olive Oil as a finish.
+When done, top with some of the meat and veggie (or vegan veggie) mix, then drizzle with olive oil as a finish.
 If you have fresh lemon on hand, squeeze some juice over the top and serve immediately.
 Serves 4 as a light meal or 2 as a main course.

 What I Love about these Greek Spaghetti Squash Boats

 Not only are they delicious, these squash boats are PAMM compliant!
 In a nutshell, PAMM (which stands for Pan-Asian Modified Mediterranean) means:

 - 40-45% low-glycemic carbs: veggies, fruits and legumes

 - 30-35% healthy fats, like olive oil, avocado, nuts

 - 20-25% lean protein, like organic meat or chicken, or if vegan – more beans and nuts